Sir Geoff Hurst is an England football legend.

 Born in 1941 in Ashton-under-Lyne, Lancashire, Geoff Hurst secured his place among the World Cup greats when he became the first player to score a hat-trick in a World Cup final.

-Geoff Hurst was called up to take Greaves’ place in the quarter-final against Argentina.
+Geoff was called up to take Greaves’ place in the quarter-final against Argentina.
 With Captain Bobby Moore and young midfielder Martin Peters already in the side, it completed a trio of West Ham players selected by Ramsey at this most crucial stage of the competition.

 The 1966 World Cup Final